Background of events

 After displacing Pompey from Italy and defeating the Pompeian troops in Spain, Julius Caesar finally had to move the civil war plan to Greece and Macedonia – where Pompey gathered his main troops.
 Knowing that Pompey had superiority in numbers, he took every risk.
 The first problem was to transport around 40,000 soldiers to the Balkan Peninsula.
 The peninsula was densely planted on the shore by Pompey’s strong fleet.
 For this, Caesar decided to transport his troops in three waves.

 In the first there was Caesar himself with 15,000 armies, in the second there was Mark Antony with 20,000, and in the third, the rest of the army.
 However, the transport itself turned out to be very heavy and difficult, as a result of which Caesar lost some of the soldiers and transporters.
 After the entire army found itself on the Peloponnesian Peninsula, Caesar set off against Pompey.
 They had many convenient places to solve the war, but each of them was afraid to make the first move.
-Finally, after smaller clashes between cavalry and auxiliary troops and a clash at Dyrrachium, the two armies faced each other information at Pharsalus 1.
-The battle was inevitable.
+Finally, after smaller clashes between cavalry and auxiliary troops and a clash at Dyrrachium, the two armies faced each other information at Pharsalus1.
+The battle of Pharsalus was inevitable.
 The only thing Pompey feared was Caesar’s battle-hardened infantry, whom he wanted to oppose by outnumbering his army.

 As a result of the losses suffered during the transfer of the army and skirmishes, Caesar lost a large part of the army.
 Another reason for the reduction in numbers was the desertion of some of his soldiers who went over to Pompey’s side.

-Julius Caesar’s forces were about 22,000 foot soldiers (9 legions depleted), 5,000 to 10,000 auxiliary troops and allies, and about 1,000 cavers.
+Julius Caesar’s forces were about 22,000-foot soldiers (9 legions depleted), 5,000 to 10,000 auxiliary troops and allies, and about 1,000 cavers.
 It is worth noting that most of Caesar’s legions were recruited in the Iberian Peninsula, and recruits from those areas enjoyed a very good reputation.
 The cavalry, in turn, were the Iberians and 300 excellent Germanic riders whom Caesar recruited during the Gallic War.
 Sometimes they were also his protection because the Germans had the best horses and the best-trained riders.

 Pompey’s forces are hard to pin down.
 Then, along with new volunteers and the incorporation of a part of Caesar’s army into the army, Pompey had a considerable advantage over his rival.
 It is estimated that it had approx. 40,000 soldiers (12 legions), 4,200 auxiliary troops and allies, and 3,000 to 6,700 cavalry.
 The cavalry was commanded by Titus Labienus a former Meritorious General Caesar during the Gallic Wars who had gone over to Pompey’s side at the start of the Civil War.
-Pompey the Great’s cavalry also had a Germanic and Gallic cavalry which he brought with him to the army of Labienus, in the size of a thousand horsemen.
+Pompey the Great’s cavalry also had Germanic and Gallic cavalry which he brought with him to the army of Labienus, in the size of a thousand horsemen.
 Pompey’s great advantage was to bring him victory and eliminate Caesar’s infantry experience.
 The right flank, in turn, consisted of Pontic cavalry (500-600 horsemen) and Cappadocia light infantry.

 Pompey entrusted his left flank to Labienus, who headed most of the cavalry, and Domitius Ahenobarbus, who commanded the infantry.
 The cavalry, which was farthest to the left, was supported by the first legion.
 The centre was ruled by Pompey Scipio (battle-hardened Syrian legions) along with Pompey (1st and 3rd legions), and the right side was ruled by Lucius Lentulus.
 Pompey’s plan was that the cavalry of Labienus would destroy Caesar’s cavalry, and then draw Caesar’s best legion – the “ten” from the formation, isolate him from the main forces and attack Caesar’s army from the rear.